 These methods furnish a basis for more extensive research relating the behavior of the clay minerals and their contributions to the properties of soils.

 Digital Object Identifier

-Havens, James H.; Young, James L. Jr.; and Baker, Robert F., "Separation, Fraction and Mineralogy of Clays in Soils" (1948).
+Havens, James H.; Young, James L. Jr.; and Baker, Robert F., "Separation, Fractionation and Mineralogy of Clays in Soils" (1948).
 Kentucky Transportation Center Research Report.
 1310.